luisdavim/synthetic-checker/README.md

 # Synthetic Checker

-The synthetic checker is a tool to run synthetic checks and track their statusses.
+The synthetic checker is a tool to run synthetic tests (checks) and track their statusses.
 The tool supports the following types of checks:

 - HTTP